particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Firmware update events 2024-05-14

+Added a new guide to [firmware update events](/reference/cloud-apis/firmware-update-events/) in the product event stream when updating firmware and Device OS OTA.

 ### Monitor One M12 connector 2024-05-14

 Added [M12 connector ratings](/reference/datasheets/tracker/monitor-one-datasheet#m12-connector-ratings) to the Monitor One datasheet with voltage and current limits for this connector.